-Figure 4.1.
+Figure 1.
 Overview of multi-object tracking toolbox.
 A) Steps performed in the toolbox to analyze and compare tracking methods.
 1) Synthetic data with noises common in experimental data can be generated using OpenWorm atlas or experimental recordings.
-2) Toolbox provides implementations of 14 quadratic and 7 linear (point-registration) based methods for correspondence estimation between nuclei in different frames.
+2) Toolbox provides implementations of 13 Quadratic, 7 Linear (point-registration), and 1 Hybrid method for correspondence estimation between nuclei in different frames.
 3) Two different track linking strategies can be used by correspondence estimation method selected previously.
-These include – ‘Sequential’ and ‘All to reference’ strategies.
+These include – ‘Sequential’ and ‘All to One strategies.
 Additionally, min-cost flow optimization based tracking strategies such as CINDA, uTrack can be compared.
-4) 6 standardized accuracy metrics commonly used in MOT challenges are generated based on ground-truth tracking data available.
+4) 6 standardized accuracy metrics commonly used in MOT challenges are output based on ground-truth trackings.

 Finally, in the third component, six different accuracy metrics are output by the toolbox.
 These include Object purity, Track Purity, Track Link Accuracy, Fragments per ground-truth track, Mostly Lost, Mostly Tracked (Table 4.2, Figure 4.1A, 4.2A).
 The accuracy metrics are standardized and commonly used in multi-object tracking literature83–86 as they assess different aspects of tracking that may be critical for different applications.
 Examples in Figure 4.2B illustrate that examining a tracking method with just one metric can be deceptive.
-For example, a small decrease in track link accuracy may lead to dramatic decrease in Track Purity and Object Purity (Figure 4.2B top panel).
+For example, a small decrease in track-link accuracy may lead to dramatic decrease in Track Purity and Object Purity (Figure 4.2B top panel).
 In contrast in another example, a dramatic decrease in track link accuracy causes no change in object purity and track purity.
 Thus, a multidimensional comparison across methods using all accuracy metrics is essential to truly grasp the performance of a tracking method.
 A systematic comparison across methods to screen methods that perform highly across all metrics may reveal robust and generalizable trackers.
 Thus, this component addresses the issue of standardizing the comparison by providing a common footing to compare various tracking methods.

 Table 4.2.
 Definition of MOT accuracy metrics used to compare methods